awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-monitoring.md

 If you have CloudWatch alarms associated with your Auto Scaling group, use the [https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html) command to update each alarm\.
 Make each period match the monitoring type \(300 seconds for basic monitoring and 60 seconds for detailed monitoring\)\.
 If you change from detailed monitoring to basic monitoring but do not update your alarms to match the five\-minute period, they continue to check for statistics every minute\.
 They might find no data available for as many as four out of every five periods\.

-**To configure CloudWatch monitoring using the console**
+**To configure CloudWatch monitoring \(console\)**
 When you create the launch configuration using the AWS Management Console, on the **Configure Details** page, select **Enable CloudWatch detailed monitoring**\.
 Otherwise, basic monitoring is enabled\.
 For more information, see [Creating a Launch Configuration](create-launch-config.md)\.

 To enable detailed monitoring for a launch template using the AWS Management Console, in the **Advanced Details** section, for **Monitoring**, choose **Enable**\.
 Otherwise, basic monitoring is enabled\.
 For more information, see [Creating a Launch Template for an Auto Scaling Group](create-launch-template.md)\.

-**To configure CloudWatch monitoring using the AWS CLI**
+**To configure CloudWatch monitoring \(AWS CLI\)**
 For launch configurations, use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html) command with the `--instance-monitoring` option\.
 Set this option to `true` to enable detailed monitoring or `false` to enable basic monitoring\.

 ```
 --instance-monitoring Enabled=true
 ```

-For launch templates, use the [https://docs.aws.amazon.com/cli/latest/reference/ec2/create-launch-template.html](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-launch-template.html) command and pass a JSON file that contains the parameters and values for creating the launch template\.
-Set the monitoring parameter to `"Monitoring": {"Enabled": true}` to enable detailed monitoring or `"Monitoring": {"Enabled": false}` to enable basic monitoring\.
+For launch templates, use the [https://docs.aws.amazon.com/cli/latest/reference/ec2/create-launch-template.html](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-launch-template.html) command and pass a JSON file that contains the information for creating the launch template\.
+Set the monitoring attribute to `"Monitoring":{"Enabled":true}` to enable detailed monitoring or `"Monitoring":{"Enabled":false}` to enable basic monitoring\.

 ## View CloudWatch Metrics<a name="as-view-group-metrics"></a>